FAQ

 + Do you collaborate with other organisations or collectives?
 Which ones?

 Not only has Intersect Antigua has collaborated with Antigua’s Directorate of Gender Affairs and Art.Culture.Antigua, but we have also been involved with Girls of a Feather St. Lucia, the CaribbeanVoices Project, Amplify Caribbean, and ECADE.
-Moreover, we have hosted interviews with several incredible women espousing “queeribbean” feminist politics in tandem with our own via our Instagram page – including the likes of Heather Doram, Arica Hill, and Brenda Lee Browne.
+Moreover, we have hosted interviews with several incredible women based in Antigua and Barbuda who espouse “Queeribbean” feminist politics via our Instagram page – including the likes of Heather Doram, Arica Hill, and Brenda Lee Browne.

 + What future do you envision for collaborations within the Caribbean region?

-We hope to build stronger transnational Caribbean Feminist coalitions with other feminist organisations in the Caribbean.
-We realise how important it is to build alliances with each other and work towards a common goal given the similarities in our culture, history and other experiences.
+We hope to build stronger transnational Caribbean feminist coalitions across the region.
+We realise how important it is to build alliances with each other and work towards a common goal given our shared histories and socio-economic challenges.